-In February 2021, Hydro One entered into a three-year agreement for information technology services with Capgemini Canada Inc., which expires on February 29, 2024, and includes an option to extend for two additional one-year terms at Hydro One's discretion.
-This agreement resulted in commitments of \$143 million over the initial three-year term of the agreement.
+In February 2021, Hydro One entered into a three-year agreement for information technology services with Capgemini Canada Inc., which included an option to extend for two additional one-year terms at Hydro One's discretion.
+In June 2023, Hydro One chose to exercise the two one-year extension options and the contract will expire on February 28, 2026.
+This agreement resulted in commitments of \$240 million over the initial five-year term of the agreement.

-Brookfield Global Integrated Solutions (BGIS) provides services to Hydro One, including facilities management and execution of certain capital projects as deemed required by the Company.
+BGIS (formerly Brookfield Global Integrated Solutions) provides services to Hydro One, including facilities management and execution of certain capital projects as deemed required by the Company.
 The agreement with BGIS for these services expires in December 2024, with an option for the Company to renew the agreement for an additional term of three years.